ahaenggli/GDAX-Trading-Bot/README.md

 ### Environment variables

-Save the three values of the API key in the following environment variables of the operating system:
+Save the three values of the API key in the following environment variables of the operating system (or your .env file):

 - TRADING_BOT_PASSPHRASE
 - TRADING_BOT_KEY